ComposableFi/composable/docs/docs/products/parachain-vault-strategy/composable-strategies-withdrawal-guide.md

 ![tokensPerEth_getAmountsOut](images-composable-strategies-withdrawal-guide/tokensPerEth-getAmountsOut.png)

-The second value after comma is the input value for field 5.c With all the above data filled in just press WRITE and be sign with Metmask wallet.
+The value after the decimal point is the input value for field 5.c With all the above data filled in just press WRITE and be sign with Metmask wallet.

 Be careful we do recommend to set Gas limit to at least 1.5 mil as this is going to be a complex Tx.